chainone/xunlei-lixian/README.md

 Update:
-    Integrated wit SubD so that once a video file finishes downloading, the corresponding subtitle files will also be downloaded.
+    Integrated wit HSub(https://github.com/chainone/HSub) so that once a video file finishes downloading, the corresponding subtitle files will also be downloaded.